ZhanLiang06/DE_malay_news/README.md

    This only will run one cycle of lexicon construction

 ## To view the analysis output
-Note, there only will have analysis output when analysis is ran during the cycle or manually run on notebook "Lexicon analysis"
+Note, there only will have analysis output when analysis is ran during the cycle or manually run on notebook "4.
+LexiconAnalysis.ipynb"
 1. Open the "5.
 AnalysisVisualization.ipynb" under DE_malay_news directory
 2. Run all cell to view the output